chintansingh/MITOCW_6.0002_Asg3-Simulating_Room_Cleaning_by_Robots/README.md

 2. Random library functions
 3. Pylab animations for the robot's tile cleaning actions

-Screenshot of 10 robots cleaning a 10x10 empty (no furniture) room
+Screenshot of 10 robots cleaning a 12x8 empty (no furniture) room:
 ![](Capture.JPG)